Melco N100 Media Server – HiFi Review

 Setup

-Primarily, I have the N100 set-up using the USB out to the USB B input in an Auralic Vega 2.1 Streaming DAC with an Atlas Mavros cable (with GRUN) between them.
-Therefore there is no network router between the source and the DAC, minimising the electrical noise.
-This really is an exceptional set-up with quality through the range and I’m listening with PMC twenty5 22i speakers driven by the still impressively wonderful T+A PA 2000 R integrated amplifier, I have Atlas XLR cables into the T+A amplifier from the Vega and I can say this is a really nicely matched system here and can really hear the differences generated by the changes I’m listening for with the N100, particularly with the PMC twenty5 22i speakers.
+I have the N100 setup using the USB out to the USB B input in an Auralic Vega 2.1 Streaming DAC with an Atlas Mavros cable (with GRUN) between them.
+Therefore, no network router between the source and the DAC minimises the electrical noise.
+This is an exceptional set-up with quality through the range, and I’m listening with PMC twenty5 22i speakers driven by the still impressively wonderful T+A PA 2000 R integrated amplifier; I have Atlas XLR cables into the T+A amplifier from the Vega, and I can say this is a nicely matched system here and can hear the differences generated by the changes I’m listening for with the N100, particularly with the PMC twenty5 22i speakers.

 Naim UnitiServe WAV import

-My first task was to put some music on the N100 which turned out to be a very simple matter.
-I have a Backup of my Naim UnitiServe on an external Seagate drive and it has over a thousand albums on it as bit-perfect WAV files, as well as my other 24 bit downloads and digital copies from vinyl purchases.
-I simply plugged the USB drive in the front of the Melco N100 and using the easy menu system, selected import files.
-My 14,000 odd tracks were done on my return an hour or so later.
-The only problem with this is WAVs do not embed metadata easily I gather and this is something that has always held me back from a UnitiServe upgrade.
-This, I discover, is no longer a problem for Melco users, read on…
+My first task was to put some music on the N100, which turned out to be a straightforward matter.
+I have a Backup of my Naim UnitiServe on an external Seagate drive, and it has over a thousand albums on it as bit-perfect WAV files, as well as my other 24-bit downloads and digital copies from vinyl purchases.
+I simply plugged the USB drive in front of the Melco N100 and selected import files using the easy menu system.
+My 14,000-odd tracks were done on my return an hour or so later.
+The only problem with this is that WAVs do not embed metadata easily, I gather, and this is something that has always held me back from a UnitiServe upgrade.
+This, I discovered, is no longer a problem for Melco users.
+Read on…

 SongKong metadata editor